 How digital disrupted the travel industry

 In many respects, development in the digital sphere affected the travel industry in much the same way it disrupted other retailers’ models: consumers enjoyed increased choice and were able to locate goods and services that better addressed their exact desires and needs.
 Holidaymakers were, as a direct result, able to precisely tailor trips to their exact specifications.

 To arrange flights, accommodation and destinations themselves instead of relying on package holiday providers to do this for them.
 Whilst a growing number of consumers took advantage of this, Thomas Cook continued to offer package holidays to an increasingly uninterested audience.

-Some will claim the unseasonably warm weather the UK has enjoyed over the last few years was the driving force behind Thomas Cook’s downfall.
+Some will claim the warm weather the UK has enjoyed over the last few years was the driving force behind Thomas Cook’s downfall.
 Others will point to the political unrest in popular destinations such as Turkey, Egypt and Tunisia.
-ROCK, though, are resolute in our belief that, had Thomas Cook embraced technology and formulated an informed digital transformation strategy, there’s a good chance they’d still be operational today.
+ROCK, though, are resolute in our belief that, had Thomas Cook embraced a digital technology-based business plan and formulated an informed digital transformation strategy, there’s a good chance they’d still be in service today.

 Fewer business errors are quite as egregious as failing to listen to your target audience.
 In the travel industry – a sector so heavily reliant upon its ability to provide consumers with what they most desire – it’s certain to prove fatal.